sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Image scrapers are functions (or callable class instances) that do two things:

 1. Collect a list of images created in the latest execution of code.
-2. Write these images to disk in PNG, JPEG, or SVG format (with .png, .jpg, or .svg extensions, respectively)
+2. Write these images to disk in PNG, JPEG, SVG, or GIP format (with .png, .jpg, .svg, or .gif extensions, respectively)
 3. Return rST that embeds these figures in the built documentation.

 The function should take the following inputs (in this order):